lmccart/SocialHacking/readme.md

 * __Assignment__: First we'll assign partners.
 In that group we ask you to create a filter or adapter using computer vision that improves your interaction with each other.
 A filter is something that only allows certain things through.
 An adapter is something that changes things that pass through it.
 For example, if you only wanted to video chat with people with dark skin, a filter would reject any invitations from people with light skin.
 An adapter would take all the light skinned people and make them darker skinned.
 	* [Taller Than Most](http://www.jacobtonski.com/tallerthanmost/)

-###Weeks 10-12 (11/18, 11/25, 12/2): mobile platforms
+### Week 10 (11/18): mobile platforms
+* Questions
-* how do we find each other? how do we connect? how do we initially engage?
+	* How do we find each other?
+	* How do we connect?
+	* How do we initially engage?
-* how do we interact with each other in public social spaces? what are the patterns and rules and expectations? communication, conversation
+	* How do we interact with each other in public social spaces?
-* location awareness, social networking
+	* What are the patterns and rules and expectations?
 * References
 	* "Classic" Social Media
 		* 1.0: Twitter, Instagram, Facebook